 Spontaneous pregnancy has not been contraindicated by any scientific society nor is sexual intercourse considered a possible mode of transmission of the virus.

 In Spain, according to the Spanish Society of Gynaecology and Obstetrics, pregnant women may contract the disease in a mild or asymptomatic way as is the case with around 80% of the general population.

 With the progressive control of epidemic outbreaks, protection measures and greater coverage of the vaccination groups, the third wave is gradually being controlled and that is why some areas are no longer considered as high risk.

-The first online visit was already a reality at IVI, we had been preparing for telemedicine for a long time, but now more than ever, the first online visit is here to stay.
-All those patients who wish to do so can make their first visit online, with an on-site follow-up and extension of tests (diagnostic pack).
-As always, you can request a first visit, online or in person, either on our website or on our telephone number (900 847 300).
+Booking the initial visit on line has already become a reality at IVI.
+We spent a lot of time preparing for online medicine, but now more than ever the initial visit on line is here to stay.
+Any patient who wishes to may make their first visit on line, with in-person follow-up and additional tests (diagnostic pack).
+As always, you may book your initial visit, whether online or in-person, on our website or by phone (900 847 300).

-What should I do before I get to the clinic?
+What should I do before going to the clinic?
 Preventive measures

-In order to maximize security measures in clinics to avoid internal outbreaks and infections of patients and staff, these are the prevention measures that we ask patients before entering the clinic:
+For maximum safety at the clinics and prevent internal outbreaks and infections of patients and staff, the following are the preventive measures we ask of patients before entering the clinic:

 Will I have any diagnostic tests done before I start treatment?